 I am delivering a poster presentation.
 What do I need to know?

 *Note: We'll be in touch in the coming weeks and months with more details about the virtual platform and everything you need to know to make your Poster presentation successful.

 Poster presentations provide a forum for scholars to engage in active discussion with other conference participants about a completed research project or about a project in developing stages.
 The poster venue allows scholars with similar research interests to interact by using the poster as a focal point.
-If you are delivering work in a poster session, please expect communication from Dr. Ashley Clayton.
+If you are delivering work in a poster session, please expect communication from Dr. Ashley Clayton in October.